This original article from 2019 is now being updated with new info for 2022.

 These homes were built in the early to late 1950s including Onward Willow (Western, Rosewood, Ridgewood) and Riverside Park (Gladstone, Metcalfe and Emma) among others.
 Many of the Baby Boomers in Guelph started their early lives in these areas.

 As the Boomers started buying homes, their influence on real estate fueled Guelph’s next generation of neighbourhoods.
-These include areas like Kortright West, Kortright Hills, Grange Rd and Pineridge.
+These include Guelph neighbourhoods like Kortright West, Kortright Hills, Grange Rd and Pineridge.
 Homes were larger as a whole- with more bedrooms and bathrooms, double car garages, larger lots and swimming pools.

 What is the next move for Baby Boomers?

-But now that Boomers are starting to hit retirement age, what’s the next move they’ll make?
-And how will this impact the local Guelph real estate market?
+That same National Post article goes on to say that “First, they are wary of long-term care facilities.
+Second, they are increasingly valuing the size of their homes during lockdowns”.
+But now that Boomers are starting to hit retirement age and become seniors, what’s the next move they’ll make?
+And how will this impact Guelph houses for sale?
 There are a few interesting trends to note.

 The Canadian Mortgage and Housing Corporation (CMHC)

 CHMC released a report this month after ten years of data.
 This collection concluded that seniors are staying in their homes longer.
-This is because they’re working longer before retiring.
+Therefore, they’re working longer before retiring.
 They’re also healthier and wealthier and have a sense of community within their neighbourhoods.

-More condo developments are being built in Guelph to meet the growing demand.
+More condo developments in Guelph are happening to meet the growing demand.
 And it’s in the numbers: condo sales are growing market share in Guelph versus other types of housing.
 From entry-level to penthouse units, condos offer many of the amenities that seniors desire.

-It’s not uncommon to see both first time buyers and downsizers competing for the same type of house.
+It’s not uncommon to see both first time buyers and seniors competing for the same type of house.
 But for completely different reasons.

 First-time buyers can find smaller, more affordable condos.
 Smaller bungalows are more affordable with other benefits like rental income.
-UPDATE on bungalow popularity here.
 And ironically, some seniors are moving back to their childhood style of home – the post-war bungalow.
-It’s because they still want a small yard to maintain, but want something more manageable.
+As a result, they still want a small yard to maintain, but want something more manageable.

 We’re typically used to looking at hard data and facts to determine the market dynamics.
 But the intangible impact of the Baby Boomers on the Guelph real estate market is certainly something to consider.

-If you have any questions, you can contact Beth and Ryan here
+If you have any questions, you can contact Beth and Ryan, Guelph Real Estate agents